Third Nebraska Summit on Math and Science Education postponed to June

 With greater attention being focused on diversity, equity, and inclusion in STEM education, Nebraska PK–12 leaders continue to respond to changing student demographics in ways that will produce culturally relevant curriculum and responsive practices that support all students.
 The third Nebraska Summit on Math and Science Education will assemble teacher, district, and state leaders in math and science education to discuss successful models and strategies for more inclusive programming and meet with local and national educational leaders.
 The pre-session will offer hands-on robotics activities for mathematics and science classrooms.

 The Summit will be held in-person on Saturday, June 4, 2022, at the Nebraska Innovation Campus Conference Center, 2021 Transformation Drive in Lincoln, from 8:30 a.m. to 4 p.m.
 A conference pre-session will take place on Friday evening, June 3, from 7 p.m. to 8:30 p.m. at the Embassy Suites.
-Registration is now open.
 The registration fee for the conference is $60 per person.
 Lunch and meeting materials are provided as part of the registration fee.
-Note: Masks will be required to be worn indoors by participants at the Summit, both on Friday and Saturday.
+Note: Masks are encouraged to be worn indoors by participants whose personal circumstances warrant it at the Summit, both on Friday and Saturday.

-The Summit features three distinguished plenary speakers: Felicia Moore Mensah of Columbia University, Amanda Morales of the University of Nebraska–Lincoln, and Mona Toncheff, past president of the National Council of Supervisors of Mathematics.
+The Summit features four distinguished plenary speakers: Felicia Moore Mensah of Columbia University, Amanda Morales of the University of Nebraska–Lincoln, Hortensia Soto of Colorado State University, and Mona Toncheff, past president of the National Council of Supervisors of Mathematics.
 In addition to the keynote speeches, concurrent breakout sessions will address issues in elementary, middle, and secondary math and science education; teacher preparation; professional development for math and science teachers; STEM education for multi-language learners; and assessment.

 A block of rooms has been reserved at the Embassy Suites in downtown Lincoln.
 The conference will cover a one-night stay for Friday, June 3, and breakfast at the hotel for a limited number of participants.
 The online link to reserve a room is included in the registration form.